 So as the foundation for your practice, you want to keep working on these skills.
-Appreciate the simple quality of getting the mind still, finding a sense of ease simply by the way you breathe; gaining a sense of wellbeing, rapture, equanimity when you need them.
-In this way, you nourish the mind with good food.
+Appreciate the simple quality of getting the mind still, finding a sense of ease simply through the way you breathe; gaining a sense of wellbeing, rapture, equanimity when you need them.
+In this way, you nourish the mind with good, harmless food.
 That's right livelihood in the highest sense.
 It puts you in a position where, while you're still alive this time around, you weigh lightly on the world around you.
 And you're developing the skill so you don't have to come back and weigh the world down again.
 This is why the Buddha's teachings are not selfish.
+They're not something you get through so you can then get on with your life.
+They're a way of living so that you cause minimal harm to others and ultimately can find the happiness that frees you from coming back and causing harm again and again.
 They're an act of kindness both for you and for the whole world around you.